logo

 Increase Powers was born on July 16, 1671 in Littleton, Middlesex County, Massachusetts.
 His parents were Walter Powers and Trial Shepard.

 He married Hepzibah Sawyer.
-Hepzibah was born in 1673 and was the daughter of William Sawyer and Hannah Houghton, of Bolton.
+Hepzibah was born in 1673 and was the daughter of William Sawyer and Hannah Houghton of Bolton, Worcester County, Massachusetts.

 Increase did not have any children.